EgoCampus: Egocentric Pedestrian Eye Gaze Model and Dataset: Experiments

-\paragraph{Kullback-Leibler Divergence (KLD):} KLD measures the dissimilarity between the predicted and ground truth saliency distributions.
-To create these distributions, both maps are first converted into probability mass functions (PMFs) where all pixel values sum to 1.
-The ground truth distribution ($Q$) is created by normalizing the binary fixation map by dividing by the total number of fixations.
-The predicted distribution ($P$) is created by normalizing the continuous saliency map by dividing by the sum of all its pixel values.
-KLD then penalizes deviations from the actual human gaze distribution, offering a fine-grained view of prediction errors. $\epsilon$ is a small constant added for numerical stability, preventing division by zero where a ground truth fixation $Q(i)$ exists but the prediction $P(i)$ is zero.
-Lower KLD values (closer to 0) reflect more accurate predictions.
+KLD measures the dissimilarity between the predicted ($P$) and ground truth ($Q$) saliency distributions.
+To create these distributions, both maps are first converted into probability mass functions (PMFs) where all pixel values sum to 1. $\epsilon$ is a small constant added for numerical stability, preventing division by zero where a ground truth fixation $Q(i)$ exists but the prediction $P(i)$ is zero.
+Lower KLD values reflect more accurate predictions.

 \paragraph{Similarity (SIM):}SIM quantifies the degree of structural overlap between the predicted and ground truth saliency distributions.
 To compute this, both the predicted saliency map ($P$) and the ground truth fixation map ($Q$) are first normalized into probability mass functions (PMFs), where the sum of all pixel values in each map equals 1. $Q$ is the binary map divided by the count of fixations, and $P$ is the heatmap divided by the sum of all its values.